Mariel of Redwall: Book 1: The Maid from the Sea

 The story opens with the Gabool the Wild, the nefarious King of Searats, standing at the top of a cliff, watching a small mousemaid struggling to stay afloat in the rough seas below.
 The pirate king returned to his fortress, Fort Bladegirt, where one of his captains named Bludrigg demanded a share of their most recent plunder.
 Gabool feigned an air of compliance, but swiftly beheaded Bludrigg.
 After this incident, he interrogated Joseph the Bellmaker and attempted to force him to build a tower for the enormous bell he captured.
 This fails, but Gabool was able to successfully persuade the Bellmaker to interpret the mysterious symbols on the bell in exchange for promises of a reunion with the latter's daughter.
 Gabool, technically upholding this promise, proceeds to shove the old mouse off of the cliff he had been watching the mousemaid being battered by the sea from before.

 In the meantime, the mousemaid was rendered unconscious when a piece of flotsam struck her on the head.
 But miraculously, she survived, waking up after being washed ashore with a rope looped around her neck.
 Overwhelmed by thirst, the dazed mousemaid eventually found a small pool of fresh water.
 After successfully fending off a gull with her trusty rope and unsuccessful attempts to retrieve her forgotten identity, the amnesiac mouse named herself Storm Gullwhacker.

-When weary Storm next awoke, she found herself surrounded by trident-wielding toads, led by their disgruntled leader, Oykamon.
+When weary Storm next awoke, she found herself surrounded by trident-wielding common toads, led by their disgruntled leader, Oykamon.
 The mousemaid launched an attack, but was readily overwhelmed and stabbed.
 She was rescued by Colonel Clary, Brigadier Thyme, and Hon Rosie, hares of the Long Patrol.
-They decided to bring Storm to Redwall, led by a reclusive, paranoid squirrel, Pakatugg.
+They decided to bring Storm to Redwall, led by a reclusive, paranoid Eurasian red squirrel, Pakatugg.

 At Terramort Isle, Saltar the corsair, brother of Bludrigg, arrived with the Darkqueen.
 Saltar dueled Gabool, but was treacherously killed in a trap.
 Immediately afterward, a report came in that Captain Greypatch had stolen the Darkqueen, Gabool's flagship.
 Gabool told his captains that whoever kills Greypatch will be made second-in-command of all searats.
 The power-hungry vermin scrambled to amass crew and ships in a bid to claim the reward.